Roper (company)

-Roper, previously named the Florence-Wehrle Company among other names, was founded in 1883.
-It was located in Newark, Ohio.
-The company was once the largest stove producer in the world.
+Roper, formerly the Newark Stove Company, was an American stove manufacturer that was founded in 1883, location in Newark, Ohio.
+The company, once the largest stove producer in the world was purchased by Sears and was later known for its lawn mowers sold by Sears for many years.

+History

-Founding
+Founding and early years

 The company was founded in 1883 as Moser & Wehrle by J. C. Wehrle and John Moser in Newark, Ohio, with the name later being changed to Moser Wehrle and Co.
 The name was again changed to Wehrle Co. by 1898.

 It was originally a small foundry that was operated by only a few men, but the business later expanded when a site in the west of Newark was acquired by William W. Wehrle and August Wehrle.
 William Wehrle was the president and active head of the company while August Wehrle was the vice president and general manager.
 The main building was 140 ft wide and 1,000 ft long, where four cupolas were in operation.
 In a smaller building that was 140 by 650 ft, two cupolas were in operation along with other large structures that were used for assembling, mounting, polishing, and storing their merchandise.
 The company produced 1,400 stoves per day at their peak output.
 The payroll was $100,000 to $120,000 per month.